Far-right politics in Croatia: Background

 The Ustaše was a Croatian right-wing ultranationalist movement founded in 1929 by Ante Pavelić.
-After the establishment of the 6 January Dictatorship by Alexander I of Yugoslavia, Pavelić fled to Italy where he set up his organization's headquarters.
-Prior to World War II the Ustaše functioned as a paramilitary and terrorist organization, as it sought the separation of Croatia from Yugoslavia into an independent state through violent means.
-Notably, it was involved in the assassination of King Alexander in 1934 with the assistance of the Internal Macedonian Revolutionary Organization (IMRO).
-The Ustaše however lacked broad support due to its radical and violent nature.
-When Nazi Germany invaded Yugoslavia in 1941, its territories were occupied by German, Italian and Hungarian forces.
-A German puppet-state, the Independent State of Croatia (NDH) was established and ruled by Pavelić and the Ustaše.
+The Ustaše lacked broad support in Croatia due to its radical and violent nature.
+When Nazi Germany invaded Yugoslavia in 1941, a German puppet-state, the Independent State of Croatia (NDH) was established and ruled by Pavelić and the Ustaše.
 During the Second World War, the Ustaše conducted genocide against Serbs, Roma and Jews within their borders.
-The Jasenovac concentration camp was a notorious death camp where extermination of these groups took place.
-After the war ended, many of the Ustaše fled to safety abroad in countries like Argentina and Spain.
-In 1957 Pavelić was wounded after an assassination attempt on him and died two years later from his injuries.

-Several far-right political parties in Croatia trace their roots to Ante Starčević and view the Independent State of Croatia as a legitimate foundational state.
+Several far-right political parties in Croatia trace their roots to Ante Starčević and view the NDH as a legitimate foundational state.
 Most openly declare their affiliation with the Ustaše.
 Across the right-wing spectrum, various common themes emerge with varying degrees of which include the desire for a Greater Croatia, a negative stance towards the ICTY, anti-Serbianism, positive view of the NDH and negative attitudes towards NATO and the European Union.

 Za dom spremni ("Ready for the Homeland") was the WWII fascist salute used by the Ustaše and is considered to be the equivalent of the Nazi German Sieg heil.
-In some elements of Croatian society there is a narrative that claims the usage of the greeting predates the Ustaše, a claim that is rejected by the scholarly consensus.
 Since Croatia's independence, the salute has become "re-popularized" through public discourse by the right-wing.